fremeva/Qrvey-toggl-api/README.md

 # API Documentation and Scripts

-You can check api documentation generated with Postman here: [Documentation API](https://documenter.getpostman.com/view/500426/UVR4PVzx 'API Documentation')
+You can check api documentation generated with Postman here: [Documentation API](https://documenter.getpostman.com/view/500426/UVR4PVzx 'API Documentation').

+Also, you can import json file into postman desktop application to test each endpoint avaliable

 ### Helps